Electron transport chain: Reverse electron flow

 Reverse electron flow is the transfer of electrons through the electron transport chain through the reverse redox reactions.
 Usually requiring a significant amount of energy to be used, this can reduce the oxidized forms of electron donors.
 For example, NAD+ can be reduced to NADH by Complex I. There are several factors that have been shown to induce reverse electron flow.
 However, more work needs to be done to confirm this.
 One example is blockage of ATP synthase, resulting in a build-up of protons and therefore a higher proton-motive force, inducing reverse electron flow.

-Bacterial electron transport chains
+Prokaryotic electron transport chains

 In eukaryotes, NADH is the most important electron donor.
 The associated electron transport chain is NADH → Complex I → Q → Complex III → cytochrome c → Complex IV → O_{2} where Complexes I, III and IV are proton pumps, while Q and cytochrome c are mobile electron carriers.
 The electron acceptor for this process is molecular oxygen.

 In prokaryotes (bacteria and archaea) the situation is more complicated, because there are several different electron donors and several different electron acceptors.
 The generalized electron transport chain in bacteria is: